 Students in the program are covered by a malpractice policy that insures all employees and students at South University.
 This policy covers any liability risks that may be incurred by a student or instructor of the program.
 This also covers liability risks incurred by clinical preceptors or their employing institutions.
 For most PA students, this coverage meets their needs.
-Those wishing to extend their coverage may purchase a personal liability insurance policy through the American Academy of Physician Assistants (AAPA).
+Those wishing to extend their coverage may purchase a personal liability insurance policy.